Kevinpgalligan/KevingalWebsite/pages/blog/cli-tools.md

 Oh, right...

-Anyway, once our tool is on PyPI, someone can download it by running `pip3 install dumbgrep-cli`.
-Here's an excellent guide for the whole process: <https://packaging.python.org/tutorials/packaging-projects/>.
-I won't even bother to list the commands here, since the guide is thorough and it's a simple process.
+Anyway, here's an excellent guide for the whole process: <https://packaging.python.org/tutorials/packaging-projects/>.
+I won't repeat the instructions here, since the guide is thorough and straightforward.

+Once dumbgrep is on PyPI, anyone can download it by running `pip3 install dumbgrep-cli`.

-### Closing thoughts
+### Closing words

-* Provide template repo.
-* End w/ ideas for CLI tools: calculator, show weather, show /download articles from some website
+We've seen how easy it is to create a CLI tool in Python.
+Python handles argument parsing and comes with its own distribution network.
+No fussing around with ".deb" files or any of that craic.

+The full dumbgrep code is available [here](https://github.com/Kevinpgalligan/dumbgrep).
+I've also created 2 actually kinda useful CLI tools that you can check out: [pseu](https://github.com/Kevinpgalligan/pseu) and [bs](https://github.com/Kevinpgalligan/bs).
+They even have unit tests.

+Finally, if you do end up using this tutorial to create a CLI tool (calculator, weather checker, news browser, whatever), please share it with me!

+    $ pseu pick "good life choice" "bad life choice" bad life choice
+    $ pseu roll 1d6
+    3
+    $ bs FFFE
+    [from hexadecimal]
+      decimal     65534
+      binary      1111111111111110
+      octal       177776